-If interest rates are 5% and bonds are $100, say the interest rate decreases to 4% or 3% or 2%, then the price of bonds increases.
+If interest rates are 5% and bonds are $100, say the interest rate decreases to 4% or 3%, or 2%, then the price of bonds increases.
 Let’s say the rate goes down to 4%.
 The cost would then be $105.
 If the rate goes to 3%, the bond could be worth $110.
 If it goes to 2%, it would be $115, and vice versa.
 So here is the problem that I see with bonds: We are at our lowest rates ever.
-The 10 year treasury is at 2.20 and is now down to 1.70, at the time of this writing.
-They have had a 30 year bull-market.
+The 10-year treasury is at 2.20 and is now down to 1.70, at the time of this writing.
+They have had a 30-year bull market.

 Where can interest rates go from here if they are already at 2%?
 I only see three options;

-- Interest rates continue to go down to zero, and if that is the case we are in for a global recession and the cost of your bonds increase are not going to make you happy.
+- Interest rates continue to go down to zero, and if that is the case we are in for a global recession and the cost of your bonds increase is not going to make you happy.
 This is because everything else will start to collapse.
 Visit the following article here.